gravity-ui/expresskit/docs/VALIDATOR.md

 ### Error Handling Customization

-ExpressKit provides a powerful way to customize validation error handling through the combination of `withErrorContract` and `AppConfig.validationErrorHandler`:
+ExpressKit provides a powerful way to customize validation error handling through the combination of `withErrorContract` and `AppConfig.appValidationErrorHandler`:

-#### Custom Error Handling with `withErrorContract` and `validationErrorHandler`
+#### Custom Error Handling with `withErrorContract` and `appValidationErrorHandler`

 ```typescript
 import {